 - One-year appointments are renewable for up to three years based on performance.

 - Fellowship appointments require a full-time commitment to the research program at ARL, and Fellows must be in residence at ARL (i.e. conduct their research on site) during the entire period of the appointment.
 In some cases, ARL may provide for temporary location at another facility (e.g. another federal facility or a facility ARL is working with under the Open Campus effort) to meet the specific needs of the research program.

 - Fellows will be required to submit annual progress reports and a final report at the end of the appointment.
 These reports include an abstract of the research conducted and copies of publications resulting from it.
 If future papers are published as a result of research performed at ARL, copies must be provided to ARL.

 - Fellows will be required to sign and abide by an appointment letter and an ARL IP agreement concerning discoveries, inventions, data, copyrights, and a disclaimer of liability.

 You can learn more about this opportunity by visiting the funder's website.

-- By the application deadline, applicants must have completed all the requirements for a Ph.D. or Sc.D. degree in the physical sciences, life sciences, computational sciences, behavioral sciences, or engineering.
+- PLEASE NOTE CHANGE: By October 1, 2020, applicants must have completed all the requirements for a Ph.D. or Sc.D. degree in the physical sciences, life sciences, computational sciences, behavioral sciences, or engineering.